 The WPI program of world-class research institutes was established by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) in 2007.
 It aims to maintain and further Japan's high level of involvement in research also in the 21st century.
 Dedicated researchers from all over the world will find a vibrant research environment that fosters a high standard of investigation and that is truly open to interaction on an international scale.
-The six institutes of the WPI program have the following objectives: advance leading-edge research, create interdisciplinary domains, establish an international research environment, and reform the organization of research.
+The institutes of the WPI program have the following objectives: advance leading-edge research, create interdisciplinary domains, establish an international research environment, and reform the organization of research.
 Each center is actively engaged in building up an extraordinary roster of researchers and in creating the best environment for them to flourish in.
+Three new institutes were selected as WPI centers and started their operation from December 2012.